Are you looking for a monitor under $150? A monitor can make a massive difference to the experience of a competitive gamer.

 • Response time:

-Every millisecond counts, and it’s vital to have a monitor that can keep up with your actions.
+Every millisecond counts, and it’s vital to have a monitor to keep up with your actions.

 • Reduces eye strain: